ayumu-tanaka/ayumu-tanaka.github.io/index.md

 <img src="2021.png" width="20%">

+I am an associate professor in the Colledge of Economics at Aoyama Gakuin University.
 I have studied the internationalization of Japanese firms and the impact of globalization on inequality, using Japanese micro data.
 I have also studied trade in cultural goods and the impact of natural disasters on manufacturing establishments.

 *   [CV](/cv.md)